-My son has a desktop computer with a fairly small 160 gig hard drive and over the last few weeks it has been locking up, running the chkdsk on startup and performing inconsistently.
+My son has a desktop computer with a fairly small 160 gig hard drive and over the last few weeks it has been locking up, running on startup and performing inconsistently.

 I got an identical hard drive and this caused me a bit of a problem as you will see below.